praetorian-inc/gladius/README.md

 To extend Gladius:
 * Create a new Handler class that inherits from `GladiusHandler`.
 * Add a list of regex matches for your specific file names (or `'*'` if the filename doesn't matter)
-* Create a `process()` function to perform actions on all files matching your pattern.
+* Create a `process(self, event)` function to perform actions on all files matching your pattern.

 ```
 class YourHandler(GladiusHandler):